mapninja/Earthsys144/Labs/Week_02/Coordinate_Systems_Geodesy.md

 # Coordinate Systems, Projections, Geodesy, and Measurements
+## Objectives

+Upon completion of this lab, you should be able to:
+* Articulate the relationship between the coordinate reference systems of the Project and Layers it contains.
+* Examine and change the CRS (coordinate reference system) of the Project.
+* Calculate new fields using expressions in the Field Calculator
+* 'Project' data layers to new CRS.
+* Create a custom CRS, centered on a location of your choice.
+* Identify and manipulate the True Lines of Scale for a projection.
+* Understand the difference between Ellipsoid Height and Orthometric (GEOID) Height, and calculate the difference, for any location.

 ## Projections & Measurement Error

 In this Lab Assignment, we will be exploring Projections & Geographic Coordinate Systems and the effect they have upon spatial measurements.
 We'll calculate the area of our

 ### Data